-Regular testing of your blood sugar is important to determine how it fluctuates during a typical 24-hour period.
+To determine how blood sugar fluctuates during a typical 24-hour period it is important to test it regularly.
 Blood sugar can fall low during sleep for some people with type I diabetes; these people may benefit from a small snack just before bedtime.
 For other people, blood sugar can rise in the morning even before eating breakfast – this is due in part to changes in hormones or a drop in insulin levels.
 A good way to determine how your body utilizes glucose is to use a continuous blood glucose monitor on occasion.
 It can help you determine the blood glucose fluctuations that are normal for you.

 If you are a chocoholic and/or have a huge sweet tooth and have diabetes, you do not have to give these items up forever.
 The key is to understand that sugar compounds will increase your blood sugar levels more quickly than other carbohydrates, but the total amount of carbohydrate intake is most important.
 Consequently, if people with diabetes can keep a serving size small, they can enjoy their favorite foods as long as they take into account that the overall total carbohydrate intake and calories do not exceed their usual dietary levels.
 This means a small serving of sweets should be offset by eating other foods that contain no "sweets."